fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 "%}

-### Video lectures
+### Videos
-All video lectures will be posted on the [course YouTube channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig), and I will post link to them on the schedule page under the appropriate day as they become available.
+All videos will be posted on the [course YouTube channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig), and I will post link to them on the schedule page under the appropriate day as they become available.
 If you want announcements of new videos, please subscribe to the channel.
 The videos are NOT posted in Canvas itself.

 ### Noteworthy is optional